 Several SSAA Branches around the State run Combined Services competitions and it is one of the most popular disciplines for shooters of all ages.

-The state titles are held annually, usually over a long weekend, and there is always a fascinating array of old guns taking to the firing line and still performing as accurately today as they did when they were first issued – in some cases more than a century ago.
+The State Titles are held annually, usually over a long weekend, and there is always a fascinating array of old firearms taking to the Firing Line and still performing as accurately today as they did when they were first issued – in some cases more than a century ago.

 - Discipline Chairman:

 - 07 3281 3447

 - Combined Services Approved Class One Military Pistols List

 - Combined Services Approved Bolt Action Rifles List